-During the second quarter of 2017, the Board declared a 3.8% increase in the quarterly dividend, from \$0.26 to \$0.27 per common share, commencing with the quarterly dividend payable July 1, 2017.
-This increase followed a 4.0% increase in the quarterly dividend in the second quarter of 2016.
+During the second quarter of 2018, the Board declared a 9.3% increase in the quarterly dividend, from \$0.27 to \$0.295 per common share, commencing with the quarterly dividend payable July 1, 2018.
+This increase followed a 3.8% increase in the quarterly dividend in the second quarter of 2017.

-The Second Preferred Shares, Series B rank after the First Preferred Shares to the extent that there is a conflict between the preferences, priorities and rights attaching to the two classes of preferred shares, and shall be entitled to preferences over the common shares with respect to the priority in the payment of dividends.
+The Second Preferred Shares, Series B are entitled to preferences over the common shares with respect to the priority in the payment of dividends.
 Other than the foregoing, there is currently no restriction that would prevent the Company from paying dividends at current levels.
 The Second Preferred Shares, Series B entitle the holder to a fixed cumulative preferred cash dividend of \$1.325 per share per annum which will, if declared, be payable quarterly.